dmx-systems/dmx-linqa/README.md

 - **Member** -- browse whiteboard content, download documents, engage in discussion

 Linqa is a web application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
 Automatic text translation is done by the means of the [DeepL](https://www.deepl.com) service.
 Like the DMX platform, Linqa itself is Open Source software under the GNU AGPL license.

 Originally Linqa was developed by [DMX Systems](https://dmx.systems), contracted by [Franco-German Forum for the Future](https://df-zukunftswerk.eu), and funded by [public money](https://linqa.eu/fsfe-article-on-linqa/).
 The original version was restricted to German and French.
 Meanwhile the Language aspect is generalized, and adding another language to the current set of 9 is rather easy.

 Linqa website and blog: https://linqa.eu
-Request access to a Linqa demo: https://linqa.eu
+Try out Linqa yourself by requesting access to a demo installation: https://linqa.eu
 Open tickets and discuss issues: https://github.com/dmx-systems/dmx-linqa/issues
 Get support without opening a ticket: https://forum.dmx.berlin